 There are often surprises you would never expect during an investigation.
 We have shown up to begin an investigation into one issue, and when word started circulating around the company that fraud investigators were present, confessions concerning completely unrelated issues started pouring in.

-You Will Learn a Lot About Your Company
+You Learn a Lot About Your Company

 It Is Not All “Accounting”

-A Definitive Answer is Not Always Possible
+A Definitive Answer Is Not Always Possible

-At the beginning of an investigation, assuming fraud occurred, one of the first questions that comes to mind is how much was stolen.
+At the beginning of an investigation, assuming fraud occurred, one of the first questions that comes to mind is how much has been stolen.
 Unfortunately, it’s not always possible to get to a definitive answer for many reasons.
 Sometimes there is insufficient data or evidence, sometimes the fraud is so well concealed that it is practically impossible to discover all of it, and sometimes transactions fall into a grey area, where they are questionable, but not clearly fraudulent.

 It Takes Time to Recover